Catkins

 I am a dedicated tree-enthusiast and botanist with experience in upland plant ID, environmental history, data analysis and conservation.
 I have published articles on mountain woodland in Reforesting Scotland, The Mountain Woodland Action Group bulletin and presented a short talk at the BSBI conference in November 2023 on the potential expansion of mountain woodland in Scotland.

 I care deeply about the conservation of Scotland's key habitats and species.
-I have experience in machair and upland plant ID, and a keen interest in Scotland's small, yet vital mammal population.
+I have experience in machair and upland plant ID, breeding bird surveys and a keen interest in Scotland's small, yet vital mammal species.
 Having graduated from St Andrews with MA Geography, I also have skills in GIS and data analysis.

-An ideal morning sees us surveying red squirrels or otters alongside a flask of hot chocolate.
+An ideal morning sees us surveying otters, red squirrels or breeding birds alongside a flask of hot chocolate.

 Gallery